William Joynson-Hicks, 1st Viscount Brentford: Marriage

-Joynson Hicks
+Joynson-Hicks

 After leaving school, Hicks was articled to a London solicitor between 1881 and 1887, before setting up his own practice in 1888.
 Initially he struggled to attract clients, but he was helped by his father's position as a leading member of the City Common Council and as Deputy Chairman of the London General Omnibus Company, for whom he did a great deal of claims work.
 His law firm was still operating as late as 1989, when a guide to the Copyright, Designs and Patents Act 1988 was published as Joynson-Hicks on UK Copyright.

 In 1989, Joynson-Hicks merged with Taylor Garrett to form Taylor Joynson Garrett which itself merged with German law firm Wessing & Berenberg-Gossler to form Taylor Wessing in 2002.

 Early attempts to enter Parliament

-He joined the Conservative Party (at that time part of the Unionist coalition, which name it retained until 1925) and was selected as a Conservative Parliamentary candidate in 1898.
-He unsuccessfully contested seats in Manchester in the general elections of 1900 and 1906, losing to Winston Churchill.
+He joined the Conservative Party (at that time part of the Unionist coalition with the Liberal Unionists, which name it retained until 1925) and was selected as a Conservative Parliamentary candidate in 1898.
+He unsuccessfully contested seats in Manchester in the general elections of 1900 and 1906, losing to Winston Churchill on the latter occasion.
 On the latter occasion, he made anti-semitic speeches.
-At the time, there was an influx of Russian Jews fleeing from pogroms, which had caused Arthur Balfour's government to pass the Aliens Act 1905).
+At the time, there was an influx of Russian Jews fleeing from pogroms, which had caused Arthur Balfour's government to pass the Aliens Act 1905.
+In the 1906 election Joynson-Hicks advocated reform of workhouses and pensions for "the veteran of labour" but not for "the scallywag" (Churchill downplayed the idea that a Liberal government could set up a "mechanical" system of old age pensions, although it would eventually do so in 1908).
+Joynson-Hicks also claimed that a Liberal Government, under the influence of Lloyd George, might disestablish the Church of England.
+Liberal posters in the constituency praised "Churchill and Free Trade", "Cheap Food" and "A United Empire".
+Churchill won by 1241 votes, a large majority for the time.

 Motoring expert

 Joynson-Hicks was an early authority on transport law, particularly motoring law.
 In 1906 he published "The Law of Heavy and Light Mechanical Traction on Highways".
 He was beginning to acquire a reputation as an evangelical lawyer with a perhaps paradoxical interest in the latest technology: motor cars (of which he owned several), telephones and aircraft.

 In 1907 he became Chairman of the Motor Union, and presided over the merger with The Automobile Association in 1911, serving as chairman of the merged body until 1922.
 One of his first actions was to assert the legality of AA patrols warning motorists of police speed traps.

-He was also President of the Lancashire Commercial Motor Users’ Association of the National Threshing Machine Owners’ Association, and of the National Traction Engine Association.
+He was also President of the Lancashire Commercial Motor Users' Association of the National Threshing machine Owners' Association, and of the National Traction engine Association.

 He was also Treasurer of the Zenana Bible and Medical Mission and a member of the finance committee of the YMCA.